I Pipeline Technology

 I APT JIP

-The Anchoring Pipeline Technology (APT) Joint Industry Project (JIP) aims to safely reduce the high cost of pipeline anchoring.
-The APT JIP involves a few select operators and was launched in 2017 by Crondall Energy.
+The Anchoring Pipeline Technology (APT) Joint Industry Project (JIP) successfully identified ways to safely reduce the high cost of pipeline anchoring.
+The APT JIP was supported by major operators and identified a new design philosophy based on the “wait and see” approach supported by two key technical innovations.

-Pipeline walking, or movement of the pipeline along its length, has occurred on many pipelines laid on the seabed- particularly in deepwater environments.
-The APT aims to address this ‘pipeline walking’ challenge with better ways to monitor, anchor and control walking.
-The project is undertaking a far-reaching developing pipeline anchoring and monitoring systems which will significantly mitigate the risk and costs associated with ‘pipeline-walking’.
+Pipeline walking, or movement of the pipeline along its length, has occurred on many pipelines laid on the seabed, particularly in deepwater environments.
+APT addressed this ‘pipeline walking’ challenge with better ways to monitor, anchor and control walking.
+The project undertook a far-reaching development of pipeline anchoring and monitoring systems which will significantly mitigate the risk and costs associated with ‘pipeline-walking’.

-The collaboration brings together major global operators to explore alternative and less costly solutions and working towards an established roadmap on how to manage and mitigate the pipe-walking challenge, as well as developing relevant technology and testing novel anchoring methods.
+The collaboration brought together major global operators to explore alternative and less costly solutions and worked towards an established roadmap of design guidance on how to manage and mitigate the pipe-walking challenge.
+The JIP was instrumental in the development and testing of relevant technology including a novel low-capacity vertically embedded plate anchor and a walking monitoring sensor, with the first sensor already deployed offshore West Africa.

 I 3D computational modelling of a subsea pipeline-soil interaction